Pasu4/Mindustry-Logic-Compiler/README.md

 // Unregister player if not found for two loops;
 found = found - 1;
 ```
-This code checks if the player is controlling a linked turret, and if so, makes all turres mimic the player's actions.
-The turrets aim at the target of the player and shoot when the player does.
 The compiled code in mlog looks like this:
 ```
 set i 0
 # Iterate through every building